NikhilAshok1/Strain_Reconstruction/README.md

 The Excel files used for the strain reconstruction experiments are uploaded to the [`Data/`](./Data/) folder.
 These include raw and processed strain datasets for symmetric and asymmetric bending cases.

 ## Important Note
 This code is designed for strain datasets that follow a structure similar to our experimental setup (e.g., morphing wing data).
-If you're using a different dataset—such as one with different sensor locations, coordinate systems, or loading conditions—you may need to modify the data preprocessing, PCA settings, or model input/output selection accordingly.
+If you're using a different dataset such as one with different sensor locations, coordinate systems, or loading conditions, you may need to modify the data preprocessing, PCA settings, or model input/output selection accordingly.

 ## License
 MIT License